VishalJogiya/CustomRadioAndShapes/README.md

 # CustomRadioAndShapes
 Custom lib with different Shapes and Views.

+implementation:
+1. Download release aar file from CustomRadioAndShapes/library folder
+2. In your Android Studio File-> New -> New Module -> Import .aar or .jar
+3. Select aar file and SubProject Name as CustomRadioAndShapes.
+Done.

 This lib was started as a Color selector radio buttons but extended to Multiple shapes like Square, Circle, Ract, Heart, starts, Rhombus, etc.